aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 - Returns **only the difference of the first mismatch**, not how many bytes differ.
 - Not safe for comparing structures with padding unless you're careful.
-- Doesn't short-circuit early in predictable ways — every byte must be explicitly told to matter.
+- Doesn't short-circuit early in predictable ways, every byte must be explicitly told to matter.
 - Comparison is purely mechanical: it won't help with encoding issues or logical equivalence (e.g., different byte orders representing same value).

 ---